billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 ### Odom

-- get odom data (frame definition)
+- get odom data (frame definition) - checked, finally you are using the relative pose of specific frame, therefore to obtain the value for other frames, only multiply by the extrinsic matrix should be fine.
 - mono init
 - g2o definition (pose graph edge)
 - mapping mode - local ba